 Steve also spent the latter half of the '90s as an entertainment writer for a variety of publications, including the weekly newspaper insert Coverstory and the Chicago Tribune.
 As a contributor to the Tribune's Friday, Tempo, and Arts sections, Steve interviewed artists, writers, and performers of all stripes--including Those Were the Days founder Chuck Schaden.

-Steve lives in Chicago with his wife Meg Guttman and the "executive producers" of Radio's Golden Age, Nora and Lulu.
+Steve lives in Chicago with his wife Meg Guttman and their "executive producers," Nora and Lulu.